Seymour, Indiana: Airport

-Freeman Municipal Airport, located in Seymour, Indiana, is a public-use airport owned by the Seymour Airport Authority.
-Established in 1942 by the United States Army Air Forces, it was the first USAAF helicopter training school and also trained black aviators, including Tuskegee Airmen.
-The airport played a significant role in the Civil Rights Movement with the Freeman Field Mutiny in 1945.
+The Freeman Municipal Airport is a public-use airport owned by the Seymour Airport Authority.
+It was established in 1942 by the United States Army Air Forces and was the first USAAF helicopter training school.
+It also trained black aviators, including Tuskegee Airmen.
+The airport played a significant role in the civil rights movement, with the Freeman Field mutiny in 1945.
 After World War II, it became a storage depot for captured German and Italian aircraft.

-The airport covers 2,100 acres and has two asphalt runways and two turf runways.
+The airport covers 2,100 acres and has four runways.
 It handles general aviation, air taxi, and military operations.

 Railroads

 The Southern Indiana Railroad Freighthouse in Seymour is listed on the National Register of Historic Places.

 The Pennsylvania Railroad succeeded the Jeffersonville Railroad (built northward).
 A Chessie System caboose sits in front of the Blish Mill grain tower.

 The Ohio and Mississippi Railway, built westward, was acquired by the Baltimore & Ohio Railroad in 1893.
 It has been operated by CSX since 1986.

-The Evansville & Richmond Railroad (after 1910 the Chicago, Terre Haute & Southeastern Railroad (CTH&SE), or "the Milwaukee") was built eastward toward Richmond, reached Seymour in 1890, and connected with New York Central in Westport.
-Trackage east of Seymour was "cut off" in 1961, and operations to Bedford closed in 1978.
+The Evansville & Richmond Railroad (after 1910 the Chicago, Terre Haute & Southeastern Railroad (CTH&SE), or "the Milwaukee") was built eastward toward Richmond.
+It reached Seymour in 1890, and connected with New York Central in Westport.
+Tracks east of Seymour were "cut off" in 1961, and operations to Bedford closed in 1978.

 The Interstate Public Service interurban lines reached Seymour from Columbus in October 1907.
 Interstate merged into Midland United Company, leased to Indiana Railway, and all trains south of Seymour stopped running to Louisville in September 1939.
 Operations continued north of Seymour to Indianapolis until a collision on September 8, 1941, that wrecked "the majority of the line's rolling stock".

+Between 2020 and 2023, the city constructed the Burkart Boulevard South Bypass, a three-phase, approximately $30 million project extending Burkart Boulevard to connect the East Side Industrial Park with the Freeman Field industrial area to route truck traffic around downtown Seymour.
+Planning began after the Louisville and Indiana Railroad and CSX announced in 2014 a nearly $100 million upgrade of the rail line that bisects the city.
+The first phase, completed in October 2021 at a cost of $17.2 million, included more than two miles of new roadway, a bridge over the Louisville and Indiana Railroad, and a 12-foot-wide multi-use trail.
+About $6 million of the cost came from the Seymour Redevelopment Commission, with the remainder funded primarily through federal transportation grants administered by the Indiana Department of Transportation.